-Solar energy projects installed in Landaff, New Hampshire by ReVision Energy Read more
+Solar energy projects installed in South Hampton, New Hampshire by ReVision Energy.
+Read more

-Grid-tied solar electricity (or photovoltaic, “PV”) allows you to generate your own electricity whenever the sun is out.
-You can either use the power as it’s created, or export it to the grid and earn credits.
-When the rate of electricity goes up, your solar array increases in value proportionally.
+Grid-tied solar electricity (or photovoltaic, “PV”) allows you to generate your home’s electricity whenever the sun is out; you can either use the solar power as it’s created, or export it to the grid and earn credits.
+Further, when the rate of electricity goes up, your solar array increases in value proportionally.

 - Lock in a fixed rate for electricity for 30+ years